Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

    remake<2>

 Notice that the event icon above is ``++`` which means I am stepping shell commands, here those associated with the Make target ``dist``.
-Above the line with the event icon in between the two chevrons is the command that is *about* to be run.
+Above the line with the event icon in between the two lines of chevrons is the command that is *about* to be run.

-To see the entire build commands, there is the :ref:`list <list>` command.
-Here is that:
+To see the build commands for the current target you can use the :ref:`list <list>` command:

 .. code:: console